arturozv/notes/modern_testing.md

 - What is some feedback that you could have discovered sooner by using data?

 ## Seven - Everyone can test

+`We expand testing abilities and knowhow across the team; understanding that this may reduce (or eliminate) the need for a dedicated testing specialist`

+---

 Elephant in the room: this may reduce or eliminate the need of dedicated testers -> only when the right level of maturity is reached